dondongwon/LPMDataset/human_study/README.md

 For easy investigation into where the human evaluation fails, we ware providing an organized directory where you can easily access the test set used for human student evaluation.

-You can find the results, the exact test set (images and captions) used for human evaluation.
+You can find the results, the exact test set (images and captions) per seed used for human evaluation.

+For instance, to check out the results for 'anat-1' for seed 1, you can go to human_study/1/anat-1/

 * 1 (Seed Number)
   * anat-1 (Speaker Number)